 Scientists specializing in computational (quantum) chemistry and information science are participating in this project.

-Our project is driven by computational chemists Maho Nakata (RIKEN) and Tomomi Shimazaki (RIKEN-AICS), and information scientists Toshiyuki Maeda (STAIR) and Masatomo Hashimoto (STAIR).
+Our project is driven by computational chemists Tomomi Shimazaki (Ten-no group@Kobe University) and Maho Nakata (RIKEN), and information scientists Toshiyuki Maeda (STAIR) and Masatomo Hashimoto (STAIR).

 We will promote this project through collaborations of researchers in these two different areas.